-Work with us: other high consuming sites, such as manufacturing businesses or universities
+Work with us: high consuming sites, such as manufacturing businesses or universities

-A private business or university may not have the money up front to purchase their own array of solar panels or another renewable technology, but by working with a community energy organisation they can benefit from using the cheaper, cleaner electricity onsite whilst providing opportunities to the people in their local area.
+A private business or university may not have the money up front to purchase their own array of solar panels or another renewable technology, but by working with a community energy organisation they can still reach their climate targets at the same time as benefitting from using the cheaper, cleaner electricity onsite.

 How does it work?